 Young people share what they liked most and achieved during their Arts Award experience/week.
 This can be in pairs, small groups or to everyone taking part.
 Make sure to capture evidence of the sharing, and what was shared (Part D).

 Spend some time completing log books or portfolios, and ensure that each young person has evidence for every section of the Award.
-For more on evidencing Explore, visit our blog post or online resource.
+For more on evidencing and assessment of Explore, visit our blog post.
 Why not use this day as an exhibition or showcase day for young people to share their final piece with the group?
 Set up a time in the final afternoon for a celebration event with parents/carers to show off the work achieved.

 Congratulations!
 You have completed Explore in a week.
 Now you just need to complete adviser assessment forms, and submit the group for moderation.
-Use our Road to Moderation blog for guidance and advice, or visit the Moderation pages of the website for more help.
-And if you get stuck or need support, give the Arts Award Support Team a call on 020 7820 6178.
+Use our getting moderation ready blog for guidance and advice, or visit the Moderation pages of the website for more help.
+And if you get stuck or need support, or book a call with the support team..

 Good luck to everyone completing Arts Award projects this summer!